lucaswang977/webdev-learn-nodejs/typescript/HandbookNotes.md

     ```

   - Constructor Signatures: Given the type of a class itself, the InstanceType utility type models this operation.
-  - Abstract: An abstract method or abstract field is one that hasn’t had an implementation provided.
+  - Abstract: An abstract method or abstract field is one that hasn't had an implementation provided.
 These members must exist inside an abstract class, which cannot be directly instantiated.

 - Class Expressions: Class expressions are very similar to class declarations.
 The only real difference is that class expressions don't need a name.